Skip to content

 • Will you be able to afford the excess if you make a claim?

-Q9: Will you have to make a co-payment if you make a claim on your Hospital Cover policy?
+Q 9: Will you have to make a co-payment if you make a claim on your Hospital Cover and, if so, can you afford it?

 For example:

-• If you are thinking of having children, you need Gold Cover, which has a waiting period of 12 months before you can make a claim.
+• If you are thinking of having children, you will need Gold Cover, which has a waiting period of 12 months before you can make a claim.

-Does Single Parent Health Insurance cover pregnancy and birth?
+Does Single Parent health insurance cover pregnancy and birth?

 Yes.
-Single Parent Health Insurance covers pregnancy and birth if you take out Gold Hospital Cover.
+Single Parent health insurance covers pregnancy and birth if you take out Gold Hospital Cover.

 However, it does not cover pregnancy and birth if you take out Basic, Bronze or Silver Cover.

-Do I need to swap to Single Parent Health Insurance if I am separating or getting a divorce?
+Do I need to swap to Single Parent health insurance if I am separating or getting a divorce?

 If you do not switch, your insurer could refuse to pay your claim.